01micko/mkwallpaper/README.md

 cli wallpaper generator using pangocairo

-This allows generating flat or gradient images in `svg` or `png` format designed to be used as wallpappers otherwise know as desktop backgrounds.
+This allows generating flat or gradient images in `svg` or `png` format designed to be used as wallpapers otherwise know as desktop backgrounds.

 It supports adding some text to the image and an optional icon.